Published on April 2, 2024

 Overview

-A bone scan is a test that uses nuclear imaging to helps diagnose and track several types of bone disease.
-Nuclear imaging involves using small amounts of radioactive substances (radiotracers), a special camera that can detect the radioactivity and a computer to see structures such as bones inside the body.
+A bone scan is a test that uses nuclear imaging to help diagnose and track several types of bone disease.
+Nuclear imaging involves using small amounts of radioactive substances, called radioactive tracers, a special camera that can detect the radioactivity and a computer.
+These tools are used together to see structures such as bones inside the body.

 The tracer is absorbed more by cells and tissues that are changing.
-As a result, a bone scan can be used to find the source of unexplained skeletal pain, a bone infection or a bone injury that can't be seen on a standard X-ray.
+As a result, a bone scan can be used to find the source of skeletal pain when the cause isn't clear.
+The source of pain may be a bone infection or a bone injury that doesn't show up on a standard X-ray.

-A bone scan can also be an important tool for detecting cancer that has spread (metastasized) to the bone from the tumor's original location, such as the breast or prostate.
+A bone scan also can be an important tool for detecting cancer that has spread to the bone from the tumor's original location, such as the breast or prostate.

 Why it's done

-A bone scan might help determine the cause of unexplained bone pain.
-The test is sensitive to differences in bone metabolism, which are highlighted in the body by the radioactive tracer.
-Scanning the whole skeleton helps in diagnosing a wide range of bone disorders, including:
+A bone scan might help determine the cause of bone pain that can't be explained.
+The test is sensitive to differences in bone metabolism, which the radioactive tracer highlights in the body.
+Scanning the whole skeleton helps in diagnosing a wide range of bone conditions, including:

-• Cancer that has metastasized to bone from a different site
+• Cancer that has spread to bone from a different site.

 Hot spots

-Scan A shows hot spots (dark areas) in both knees, a sign of arthritis, and a possible fracture in the second toe of the right foot.
-Otherwise, it shows typical bone metabolism.
-Scan B shows numerous bone hot spots, a result of cancer that has spread to multiple locations.
+Scan A shows hot spots, seen as dark areas, in both knees and the second toe of the right foot.
+These may be signs of arthritis in the knees and a possible fracture in the toe.
+Otherwise, the scan shows typical bone metabolism.
+Scan B shows many bone hot spots, a result of cancer that has spread to multiple locations.

 Risks

-Although the test relies on radioactive tracers to produce the images, these tracers produce little radiation exposure — less than a CT scan.
+Although the test relies on radioactive tracers to create the images, these tracers produce little radiation exposure — less than a CT scan.

 How you prepare

-You typically don't need to restrict your diet or restrict activities before a bone scan.
-Let your health care provider know if you've taken a medicine containing bismuth, such as Pepto-Bismol, or if you've had an X-ray test using barium contrast material within the past four days.
+You usually don't need to restrict your diet or restrict activities before a bone scan.
+Tell your healthcare professional if you've taken a medicine containing bismuth, such as Pepto-Bismol, or if you've had an X-ray test using barium contrast material within the past four days.
 Barium and bismuth can interfere with bone scan results.

 Wear loose clothing and leave jewelry at home.
 You might be asked to wear a gown for the scan.

-Bone scans aren't usually performed on pregnant women or nursing mothers because of concerns about radiation exposure to the baby.
-Tell your health care provider if you're pregnant — or think you might be pregnant — or if you're nursing.
+Bone scans aren't usually performed on people who are pregnant or nursing because of concerns about radiation exposure to the baby.
+Tell your healthcare professional if you are pregnant — or think you might be pregnant — or if you're nursing.

 What you can expect